Growing up, you probably had a favorite color. In fact, you still may.

 But it is the latter that helped it extend the brand to footwear, workwear, smartphones, and the various other popular Caterpillar products we see today.
 Yellow is associated with, warmth, positivism, and the exact rugged, outdoorsy quality that Caterpillar is hoping to evoke in all of us.

-For other yellow brands, think The Yellow Book, Post-It Notes (the yellow color of which is trademarked), National Geographic, and The Wiffle Ball Bat (another trademarked yellow).
+For other yellow brand color palettes, think The Yellow Book, Post-It Notes (the yellow color of which is trademarked), National Geographic, and The Wiffle Ball Bat (another trademarked yellow).

 So much so, indeed, that it would be hard to imagine a company that was keen to emphasise its environmental credentials not having green in its logo or branding color palette.